ngeor/blog/_posts/2018-11-03-from-swagger-to-confluence-uml-diagrams.md

 TL;DR: During CI, I am generating a UML diagram out of the Swagger definition and I'm publishing it to Confluence.

-At work we use Swagger to define our REST APIs.
+At work, we use Swagger to define our REST APIs.
 With the [swagger codegen maven plugin], we can generate a lot of code (models and interfaces for the controllers) as well as our API documentation.
 But a picture is worth a thousand words, so I wanted a way to automatically generate a UML diagram out of the